 Frequently Asked Questions

 How Much Does a Dental Crown Cost?

-When inquiring about dental crown costs, remember that it depends on many different factors, from where it’s located to how extensive the prep work is that you need.
-In the Yonkers, your cost factors include:
+When inquiring about the average dental crown cost, remember that it depends on many factors, from where it’s located to how extensive the prep work is needed.
+In Yonkers, your cost factors include:

 - The material used for the crown

 Porcelain costs more than stainless steel.
 Back teeth, your molars, are bigger than your front teeth and are more expensive.
 Additionally, you may want a tooth-colored cap for your front teeth, which is also more expensive than metal.
 Dental crown costs can be expensive, but they are a durable dental appliance, and your dental insurance may cover most of the cost.

 What Are the Contraindications to Dental Crowns and Bridges?

 Before the treatment, it’s best to consult with your doctor.
 If you have dental problems, treat them first to omit complications during the tooth crown procedure.
 The crown or bridge placement may be contraindicated for patients with:

 - Illnesses that prohibit the use of anesthesia